murzackul0v/portfolio-for-photographer/Readme.md

-Aperture Studios
+# Aperture Studios

-This is the documentation for the Aperture Studios project.
+## This is the documentation for the Aperture Studios project.
 It is a website that showcases the work of a photographer and filmmaker.
 The website is designed to provide information about the services offered and to display various photographs and videos.
-Table of Contents

-    Installation
-    Usage
-    Features
-    Contributing
-    License

-Installation
+## Installation

 To use this project locally, follow these steps:

-    Clone the repository: git clone https://github.com/your-username/your-repository.git
+    Clone the repository: git clone https://github.com/murzackul0v/portfolio-for-photographer
     Navigate to the project directory: cd your-repository Open the index.html file in a web browser.

-Usage
+## Usage

 Once the project is set up, you can explore the website to see the work of the photographer and filmmaker.
 The website consists of different sections: